Bachelor of Science in Nursing (BSN)

 A: Lincoln's School of Nursing does not have a waiting list for the nursing program.
 There used to be a waiting list for the associate degree program, however the bachelor's degree program takes the top 30 students who apply each semester.

-Information sessions are held in-person and virtually, via Zoom.
-To register, please call: (573) 681-5421 or email HonseV@LincolnU.edu.
+Information sessions are held in person and virtually via Zoom.
+Unless otherwise specified, in-person sessions are held in the Student Lounge of Elliff Hall, Room 210 (2nd floor).
+To learn more, please call (573) 681-5421 or email HonseV@LincolnU.edu.